-Every once in a while we’re asked what is the best thing that Cleveland area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their regular PLUS Maintenance Tune-ups?
+Every once in a while we’re asked what is the best thing that Cleveland area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their regular tune-ups?
 That’s an easy one; remember to change the heating and air conditioning air filter.
 Changing furnace and return air filters is crucial to the effectiveness of your HVAC system, not to mention your home's air quality.
 Studies show that indoor air pollution is among the top five environmental health risks?
 You probably don’t consider it as you sit and watch TV, but this is the air you breathe day and night.
 Changing the air filters is not a tough thing to do for most Cleveland homeowners, but there are often two obstacles to actually getting it done:

 - Knowing just how often to swap out your furnace or air conditioner filter.

 When To Change Your Air Filters

 Most filters have a timeline printed on the box or plastic.
 It may instruct "Lasts up to 3 months" or "Change filter every 90 days".
 Check out the filters at the store and you should see that some are designed to only last one month, while other manufacturers (like Honeywell) have created media air cleaners with filters meant to be swapped once every 6-12 months.
 The standard seems to be once every 3 months for most higher quality filters, but we have a rule of thumb that we suggest our customers to go by.
 If the filter is dirty, change it!
 A dirty air filter can contribute or cause damage to pricey components, like your compressor, so it's recommended to change it out more often than neglect it.
 If you want to stick to the manufacturer's recommended limit, we suggest scribbling the date on the filter when you swap it out, and adding a reminder for yourself in your phone or on a calendar.
 Also note that your filter manufacturer sometimes has a different recommendation from your HVAC unit manufacturer.

 Determining how often to change your air filters relies upon several factors: